Museums in Dresden / Germany

 I didn't buy it because it is expensive and common opinion holds that my wife and I have too many books already, cluttering up the house.
 Professors, however, have the privilege that their university library can get every book for them via the university library network.
 I got it on loan, and that's what I found:

-of their hilt, the kinds of gems used, everything you want - except the
+the kinds of gems used, everything you want - except the blade!

 All blades, without exception, were described as "iron, forged".
 Only if some pattern not yet completely destroyed by polishing could not be overlooked, it says: "iron, forged, damascened".
 That's it!
 And it is even better than what you find in-situ.